RustyYato/RustyYato.github.io/_posts/2021-02-15-Type-Families-1.md

 If you can't wait and must know more, check out [`type-families`](https://github.com/rustyyato/type-families), an experimental crate that implements the ideas outlined in this blog post.

 You can discuss this on reddit [here](https://www.reddit.com/r/rust/comments/ll9un4/generalizing_over_generics_in_rust_part_1_aka/) or the users.rust-lang.org [here](https://users.rust-lang.org/t/generalizing-over-generics-in-rust-part-1-aka-higher-kinded-types-in-rust/55716/2)

+Credits:

+Thanks /u/IshKebab for helping me reword the introduction to make things more clear